-4.1.7.
-Ventilation
+3.1.7 Ventilation

 Adequate ventilation is ESSENTIAL for the safe and efficient operation of any solid fuel or wood burning appliance.
 Ventilation MUST be provided where required by the stove output or flue under-performance.
-Keep all ventilation clear and free of blockage, including the direct outside air connection where used.
+Keep all ventilation clear and free of blockage, including any direct outside air connection where used.
 See VENTILATION in INSTALLATION INFORMATION section.